troch/troch.github.io/_generator/src/redux-analytics-without-middleware.md

 ## Attaching analytics behaviours to components

 Finally, we need to be able to add and remove analytics observers and action listeners during the lifetime of an application.
 Analytics can easily be organised by domain and attached to business-level views or components.
-Using a higher-order component, we can create components which will create store subscriptions and add action listeners when mounted, and which will unsubscribe / remove them when unmounted.
+Using a higher-order component, we can create components which will subscribe to your store and add action listeners when mounted, and which will unsubscribe / remove them when unmounted.
 This is a great approach: we have reactive analytics, but we are still able to organize our code at the component-level, wherever it makes sense for you.
-We don't imped our ability to do code splitting, we can have test different components with slight analytics variations to perform A/B testing...
+We don't imped our ability to do code splitting, we can A/B test variations of components with different analytics...

 But first, we need to have a better subscribe method.
 Instead create a subscription for each value we want to observe, we can share the same subscription at the component level (a bit like the way connect works).